Killarney

 Killarney (/kɪˈlɑːrni/ kil-AR-nee; Cill Airne [ˌciːl̠ʲ ˈaːɾˠn̠ʲə], meaning 'church of sloes') is a town in County Kerry, southwestern Ireland.
 The town is on the northeastern shore of Lough Leane, part of Killarney National Park, and is home to St Mary's Cathedral, Ross Castle, Muckross House and Abbey, the Lakes of Killarney, MacGillycuddy's Reeks, Purple Mountain, Mangerton Mountain, Paps Mountain, the Gap of Dunloe and Torc Waterfall.
 Its natural heritage, history and location on the Ring of Kerry make Killarney a popular tourist destination.

+The town's population was 14,412 as of the 2022 census, making it the second largest in the county.
 Killarney won the Best Kept Town award in 2007, in a cross-border competition jointly organised by the Department of the Environment and the Northern Ireland Amenity Council.
 In 2011, it was named Ireland's tidiest town and the cleanest town in the country by Irish Business Against Litter.

 History

 Early history and development

 Killarney featured prominently in early Irish history, with religious settlements playing an important part of its recorded history.
 Its first significantly historical settlement was the monastery on nearby Innisfallen Island founded in 640 by St. Finian the Leper, which was occupied for approximately 850 years.

 Innisfallen (from Irish: Inis Faithlinn, meaning "Faithlinn's island") is an island in Lough Leane, one of the three Lakes of Killarney.
 It is home to the ruins of Innisfallen Abbey which was founded in 640 by St. Finian, and was occupied until the monks were dispossessed in 1594, by Elizabeth I, Queen of England.
 According to tradition, the Irish High King Brian Boru received his education at Innisfallen.

 Aghadoe, the local townland which overlooks present day Killarney, may have begun as a pagan religious site.
 The site has also been associated with the 5th century missionary St. Abban, but 7th century ogham stones mark the first clear evidence of Aghadoe being used as an important site.
 According to legend, St. Finian founded a monastery at Aghadoe in the 6th or 7th century.
 The first written record of a monastery dates from 939 AD in the Annals of Innisfallen where the Aghadoe monastery is referred to as the "Old Abbey."

 Following the Anglo-Norman invasion of Ireland in 1169, the Normans built Parkavonear Castle, also at Aghadoe.
 The castle was perhaps intended as an early warning outpost due to its views of the entire Killarney valley and lakes region.